Practical tips for holding your baby and helping them attach for a comfortable feed.

 Get your baby ready

 Your baby will attach and feed more effectively if they’re calm and alert.
-If your baby is upset or crying, try holding them skin-to-skin on your chest, gently stroking their back.
-Or let them suck on your finger for few minutes.
-If your baby is sleepy, unwrapping them or removing clothes to just a nappy often wakes them.
+If your baby is upset or crying and won't latch on, try holding them skin-to-skin on your chest, gently stroking their back.
+Or let them suck on your finger for few moments.
+If your baby is sleepy, unwrapping them or removing clothes, leaving only a nappy often wakes them.

 Hold your baby close with their arms free.